Ramanbaral/Ramanbaral/README.md

 ### About Me 🚀
 🎓 I’m an Open-Source enthusiast & a self-taught programmer. </br>
-👨‍💻  I am passionate about Web Dev, Machine Learning, DevOps, App Dev & I enjoy learning new things. </br>
+👨‍💻  I am passionate about Blockchain, Web3, crypto & I enjoy learning new things. </br>